 The Tongva’s reign ended shortly after Spaniard Gaspar de Portolà‘s overland expedition passed through the area in 1769, an event which set the stage for the Spanish Conquest.
 In 1771, the European conquerors constructed the Mission San Gabriel Arcángel — first in what’s now known as Whittier Narrows.
 In 1776 the mission was moved to its present location in San Gabriel, nine kilometers to the southeast of what’s now Garvanza.
 A few years later, in 1781, El Pueblo de Nuestra Señora la Reina de los Angeles del Río de Porciúncula was founded ten kilometers to the southwest.
 The land that now is part of Garvanza was part of a huge 36,000 acre territory granted in 1784 to Spanish soldier José María Verdugo, who named the land “Rancho San Rafael.”
 Verdugo died in 1831, ten years after New Spain became part of the new nation of Mexico.
 After his death, Verdugo’s land holdings passed to his son and daughter.

 EARLY AMERICAN ERA

-America conquering Alta California in 1848 didn’t end the Verdugo’s possession of San Rafael but a rather a defaulted loan did.
-In 1869, nineteen years after California became one of the United States, a portion of the rancho was purchased at a sheriff’s auction by Albert B. Chapman and Andrew Glassell Jr. The two leased the land to sheepherders, whose animals must’ve grazed the supposedly-once-prevalent chickpeas rumored to have been planted by Verdugo (and from which Garvanza gets its name) out of existence.
+It wasn’t America conquering Alta California in 1848 that dispossesed the Verdugos of Rancho San Rafael but a rather a defaulted loan.
+In 1869, nineteen years after California became one of the United States, a portion of the rancho was purchased at a sheriff’s auction by Albert B. Chapman and Andrew Glassell Jr. The two leased the land to shepherds, whose animals must’ve grazed the supposedly-once-prevalent chickpeas rumored to have been planted by Verdugo (and from which Garvanza supposedly got its name) out of existence.

 BIRTH OF GARVANZA — OR GARVANZO